 3. Not enough time

 At some point, we all lack desire, money, and time for the things that excite us.
 Are those challenges just excuses?
 Or, do we just lack a creative way to resolve those issues?

-Gene suggests 2 key questions to help you to follow-through despite anything:
+Gene suggests two key questions to help you to follow-through despite anything:

 1. What is the story you want to tell to yourself and to others?
 For example, you follow up with a hiring manager and they decide to interview you.
 How could that story end?

-2. Then ask yourself what resonates with you about that potential outcome?
+2. Ask yourself what resonates with you about that potential outcome.
 This question is really about the “why.”
-WHY do you really want to follow up?
+Why do you really want to follow up?

 Long story short, my client didn’t take action on this idea, but somebody else did.
 If you walk into any store you will see many choices of vitamin water – it ended up being another person’s billion dollar idea.